staticlibs/staticlib_pimpl/README.md

     make

 See [StaticlibsToolchains](https://github.com/staticlibs/wiki/wiki/StaticlibsToolchains) for
-more information about the toolchain setup and cross-compilation.
+more information about the CMake toolchains setup and cross-compilation.

 License information
 -------------------